A2Y-D5L/personas-framework/README.md

 3. **Start Using Personas:**
    - Review the 2-minute Quick-Start guides in each persona directory
    - Begin creating tasks in `.personas/project/todos/[persona]/current/`
-   - Use framework coordination in `.personas/framework/personas/[persona]/todos/` as needed
+   - Use "framework-" prefix for framework coordination tasks

 ### Framework Structure